arh91/Kafka-Demo-Backend/README.md

 The project is organized into the following folders:

-- Controller: Handles HTTP requests and responses.
+- Controller: Handles HTTP requests and responses (like sending or listing messages).
-- Model: Defines data models and entities.
+- Model: Defines the Mensaje entity.
-- Service: Contains business logic and processing.
+- Service: Contains the Kafka producer and consumer logic.
-- Repository: Interfaces with the database using Spring Data JPA.
+- Repository: Interface for database access using Spring Data JPA.

 ## Technologies Used

-- Java 17 (or higher)
+- Java 17 (or higher).
 - Spring Boot (latest version): Main framework for building the REST API.
 - Spring Kafka: For producing and consuming Kafka messages.
 - Apache Kafka: Message broker used for asynchronous communication.